lshtm-genomics/omics-course/docs/introduction/mapping.md

 One of the greatest challenges of sequencing a genome is determining how to arrange sequencing reads into chromosomes.
 This process of determining how the reads fit together by looking for overlaps between them is called genome assembly.
 Capillary sequencing reads (~500bp) are considered a good length for genome assembly.
 Genome assembly using sequence reads of &lt;100bp is more complicated due to the high frequency of repeats longer than the read length.
 Assemblies for bacterial genomes can comprise of at least 50 pieces (called “contigs”), whilst for Eukaryotes more than 1000 pieces is common.
 Therefore new sequencing technologies are applied predominantly where a reference genome already exists.
 A reference genome is a well assembled genome from the same or a similar organism that is undergoing sequencing.
 Sequencing a genome with new technology when there is an existing reference is called resequencing.

-In this practical, we will focus on mapping reads to a reference genome and visualising the resulting alignments using <a href="https://ics.hutton.ac.uk/tablet/">Tablet</a>.
+In this practical, we will focus on mapping reads to a reference genome and visualising the resulting alignments using IGV.

 ## Sequencing/Mapping workflow